authgear/authgear-server/docs/specs/account-linking.md

 And now, the user tries to sign up with a new google account, which has an email `a@example.com` in the google user profile.
 And authgear matched that oauth identity to the existing login ID `a@example.com`.

 1. The user should first select a matched identity, in this example, there is only one matched identity `Email: a@example.com`.
 So this identity will be selected by the user.
 2. After `Email: a@example.com` being selected, the user will switch to the `default` login flow.
-Which was specified by `login_flow` in the config.
+The name of the login flow used, unless specified, will be the same of the current signup flow.
+For details about how to use a different login flow, please read [Customize the config in specific step](#customize-the-config-in-specific-step).
 3. The login flow will be executed inside the signup flow, step by step.
 4. The selected identity `Email: a@example.com` will be automatically used to pass the first identification step: